Nightscout Follower Setup¶

 - Select Nightscout Follower as the data source

-- Enter the Follower URL — the Nightscout server to follow
+- In the Nightscout section, enter the Nightscout URL — the server to follow

-- Enter the Follower API Secret — the API secret for that server
+- Enter the API Secret for that server

 - Set the Poll Interval — how often to check (default: 60 seconds)